LAST UPDATED: APRIL 2026

 The question that Bancroft’s framework directs us toward is not “does he have NPD?” but “did the relationship involve a pattern of behavior that systematically harmed her?”
 That question can be answered without a diagnosis.
 It can be answered by looking at the target’s experience: the specific symptoms she carries, the specific ways her sense of reality was affected, the specific ways her capacity to trust her own perceptions was eroded.

-Eleanor Greenberg, PhD, psychologist and author of Borderline, Narcissistic, and Schizoid Adaptations, provides the clinical distinction between a “difficult personality” and a “narcissistic adaptation” that is most useful for this question.
-A difficult personality produces friction, conflict, and distress in relationships — but it does not systematically erode the target’s sense of reality.
+Elinor Greenberg, PhD, psychologist and author of Borderline, Narcissistic, and Schizoid Adaptations, provides the clinical distinction between a “difficult personality” and a “narcissistic adaptation” that is most useful for this question.
+A difficult personality produces friction, conflict, and distress in relationships.
+But it does not systematically erode the target’s sense of reality.
 A narcissistic adaptation produces a specific pattern of harm: the systematic reality-distortion, the erosion of the target’s capacity to trust her own perceptions, the covert devaluation that is invisible to outside observers.
 The distinction is not about the severity of the distress.
 It is about the specific nature of the harm.

 The Neurobiology of Betrayal Trauma: Why the Wound Is Specific

-Jennifer Freyd, PhD, researcher and professor, provides the framework for understanding why the wound produced by narcissistic abuse is specific — and why it is different from the wound produced by a merely difficult relationship.
-Freyd’s betrayal trauma theory establishes that the harm is most severe when the person causing it is also the attachment figure — when the person who is supposed to be safe is the source of the threat.
+Jennifer Freyd, PhD, professor emerita (University of Oregon), provides the framework for understanding why the wound produced by narcissistic abuse is specific.
+And why it is different from the wound produced by a merely difficult relationship.
+Freyd’s betrayal trauma theory establishes that the harm is most severe when the person causing it is also the attachment figure.
+When the person who is supposed to be safe is the source of the threat.

 RESEARCH EVIDENCE